 She is author, with Ildikó Barna, of Political Justice in Budapest after WWII (2015) and co-editor, with Ayşe Gül Altınay, of Gendered Wars, Gendered Memories: Feminist Conversation on War, Genocide and Political Violence (2016).

-She has an extensive list of publications in internationally renowned e-journals as OpenDemocracy, Querries, Social Europe, Political Critique, Conversations, The Huffington Post and on popular blogs in Hungarian as Galamus, Dinamo, Kettős Mérce, Mandiner contributing to the discussion on progressive politics.
+She has an extensive list of publications in internationally renowned e-journals as OpenDemocracy, Queries, Social Europe, Political Critique, Conversations, The Huffington Post, Der Standard and on popular blogs in Hungarian as Galamus, Dinamo, Kettős Mérce, Mandiner contributing to the discussion on progressive politics.

 She has been a committee member of the International Society of Cultural History, a board member the Gender Studies Center and Faculty of Philosophy at Sofia University.
 She is also a member of the Advisory Board of Edda, the Centre of Excellence, the University of Iceland, CBEES at Söderthörns University in Stockholm, the Hungarian Historical Association (MTT) and the Euro-Mediterranean Network on Gender and Women (RUSEMEG).